MedAouadhi/Polybot/README.md

 - `/ask [prompt]` Prompts the LLM agent for any single shot request.
 - `/chat` Starts **chat mode** which will interpret any following messages as prompts.
 - `/endchat` Exits the chat mode.
-## To come
-- clever assistant with long term memory (using llama-2) using [llm-chain](https://github.com/sobelio/llm-chain).
-    - [x] Answers any question
-    - [ ] Can read my documents and be queried about them.
-- [ ] Add more tests, everywhere.

 ## Description
 There are mainly two ways to receive messages from Telegram servers, either by polling (shitty idea) using `getUpdates` API,